 — A 2013 study from Iran concluded that:

 “Topical application of a solution with 0.75% adenosine had the same effects to minoxidil 5% in the regulation of hair growth cycle and recovery of hair loss.
 According to the patient satisfaction rate, adenosine was superior to minoxidil in the treatment of AGA because it could prevent hair loss faster and stimulate hair growth more desirably.”

-— More recently, a 2015 study from Japan concluded that “topical adenosine increases the proportion of thick hair in Caucasian men with androgenetic alopecia.”
+— More recently, a 2015 study from Japan concluded that topical adnosine increases the proportion hair that is thick in Caucasian men with androgenetic alopecia.

 I wonder why we did not hear more on a product that sold over 1 million bottles in Asia in one and a half years after being introduced in 2011?
 My guess is that the results did not prove comparable to the results from Minoxidil.
-It is nevertheless still encouraging to read about Shiseido’s lengthy history in hair loss related research and product development prior to the advent of its 2013 partnership with Replicel.
+It is nevertheless still encouraging to read about Shiseido’s lengthy history in hair loss related research and product development.